rzounlom/karaoke-battle/TOURNAMENT_MODE_ACTION_PLAN.md

 ### 8.4 Post-Tournament Actions

 - Save tournament results to database (optional)
-- Award XP/points to participants (optional)
+- **Award XP/points to signed-in participants only**:
+  - Only users with `hasAccount: true` receive XP
+  - Calculate XP from each turn's score using `calculateExperienceFromScore()`
+  - Update user's total experience and level
+  - Guest users (temporary names) do NOT receive XP
+  - Winner bonus: Additional XP for tournament winner (optional)
 - Send notifications (optional)

 **Estimated Time:** 3-4 hours